dojo/examples/todo-mvc/README.md

-# Dojo2 TodoMVC
+# Dojo TodoMVC

-A reference implementation of [TodoMVC](http://todomvc.com/) using the current beta1 versions of Dojo 2 packages.
+A reference implementation of [TodoMVC](http://todomvc.com/) using the current beta1 versions of Dojo packages.

 - [Pre-requisites](#pre-requisites)
 - [Usage](#usage)